The assurance firm downloads the latest database records for each metal.

-More fundamentally, token holders can take additional comfort in the fact that the token smart contracts for both AUS and AGS were thoroughly tested and audited independently by Entersoft prior to launch.
+More fundamentally, token holders can take additional comfort in the fact that the token smart contracts for both AUS and AGS were thoroughly tested and verified independently by Entersoft prior to launch.

 Entersoft is an Application security service provider with rifle focus on proactive security through security by design.
 Through their managed service offerings, they currently work with 300+ customers in FinTech, IoT, Blockchain, BFSI and Healthcare.
 They help their customers achieve a high Application security quotient and instill proactive app security culture in the developers’ DNA.
 Through offensive assessments, proactive monitoring and pragmatic security, they make application security a DevOps responsibility.
 They not only provide best in class Security assessments, they also inculcate DevSecOps within organizations.
 Entersoft were engaged by and found critical bugs in Yahoo, Blackberry, Dropbox and Western Union to name a few.
 In 2018 they were awarded Fintech of the Year by Economic Times ETNet.